 What I present here are a few select photos from my travels, places where I have conducted field research, to showcase the diversity and beauty of vegetation (with a few extra images thrown in for fun).
 Travel to these areas honed my plant ID skills and built me as a botanist.
 With practice (practice, practice), it doesn’t matter whether you’re in North America or Latin America (or anywhere else in the world), most plant families are readily diagnosable once you know what to look for.
 There are many resources out there to that end, and with institutional support I look forward to creating additional plant ID resources myself, both physical and electronic, for traditional classroom-learning and distance education.
 Ultimately, there is no substitute for experience, so study the resources, study the plants, travel, and learn… I hope you enjoy the scenery in my photos and dream of all the wonderful plants out there in this big ol’ country, hemisphere, planet…

-Most of my life as a professional botanist, I have lived in the southeast, 6 years in KY and 13 years in FL, so the (south)eastern flora is what I know best to the level of species.
+Most of my life as a professional botanist, I have lived in the southeast, 6 years in KY, 13 years in FL, and 3 years in AR, so the (south)eastern flora is what I know best to the level of species.
 Technically, Kentucky is considered to be part of the northeast by some workers, although most people I’ve met in the north consider it to be southern, and most people I met in Kentucky also self-identified as southern, so I treat it here. a

 Kentucky & adjacent SE states

-For the last 5 years, I have been teaching a Field Botany course at the Hancock Biological Station, Murray State University, in the Mississippi Embayment of western Kentucky, with regular field trips into the nearby Pennyroyal region (= Pennyrile or Mississippian Plateaus) and irregular botanizing in the Shawnee Hills (= Western KY Coal Field).
+I teach a summer Field Botany course at the Hancock Biological Station, Murray State University, in the Mississippi Embayment of western Kentucky, with regular field trips into the nearby Pennyroyal region (= Pennyrile or Mississippian Plateaus) and irregular botanizing in the Shawnee Hills (= Western KY Coal Field).
 I began my botanical career in eastern Kentucky as a student at Berea College, in the Knobs region, where the Cumberland Plateau (or Escarpment) forms the boundary between the Pennyroyal, Bluegrass, and Appalachian Plateau (= Eastern KY Coal Field) regions.
 During that time, and with subsequent visits, I was involved in several floristic inventories, e.g., Ft.
 Boonesboro State Park, the Pulaski County sundew meadow, and a flora of Laurel County.
 Kentucky is where I became a botanist, and I know the flora, vegetation, and physiographic provinces well.